mattyv/ilp_for/README.md

 }
 ```

-While compilers *can* unroll this with `#pragma unroll`, they generate sequential condition checks.
+While compilers *can* unroll this with `#pragma unroll`, they generate sequential condition checks ([why not just pragma unroll?](docs/PRAGMA_UNROLL.md)).
 For better ILP, you want parallel evaluation of conditions before sequential checking:
 ```cpp
 int sum = 0;
 size_t i = 0;